Unstable Cores are the source of instability in chemical reaction networks: Child-Selections, CB-summands, elementary CB-components

-As addressed in \cite{SIVasHunt}, the $k$-CS triples and their associated matrices provide sufficient conditions for instability in a network with a parameter-rich kinetic model.
-We include in this section the relevant arguments.
+As addressed in \cite{VasHunt}, the $k$-CS triples and their associated matrices provide sufficient conditions for instability in a network with a parameter-rich kinetic model. {We only sketch here the relevant results, based on the Cauchy--Binet formula.
+To make this contribution self-contained, we refer to the SM Section 1.2 for detailed proofs in the present setting.
+First, a definition: \begin{definition}[Cauchy--Binet summands, elementary Cauchy--Binet components] We call the \emph{Cauchy--Binet (CB) summands} of $G$ the matrices

+where $E_\kappa \subseteq E$ are reaction sets for which there exists at least one Child-Selection bijection $J$ with $J(\kappa)=E_\kappa$.
+We call \emph{elementary Cauchy--Binet (CB) components} of $G$ the matrices

-The instability of a matrix is characterized by the sign of the real part of its eigenvalues, i.e., of the roots of its characteristic polynomial.
-It turns out that, for matrices that are symbolic Jacobians of networks, the coefficients of the characteristic polynomial can be expanded along Child Selections.
-In fact, let
+where $R[\pmb{\kappa}]$ is the diagonal matrix with entries $R[\pmb{\kappa}]_{mm}=r'_{J(m)m}$ and $J$ is the Child-Selection bijection of $\pmb{\kappa}$. \end{definition} Note that the CB-summands of $G$ can be seen as the symbolic Jacobian matrices of the subnetworks comprising species in $\kappa$ and reactions in $E_\kappa$.
+In contrast, the elementary CB-components have a more algebraic nature and lack an analogous network interpretation.
+For matrices that are symbolic Jacobians of networks, the coefficients of the characteristic polynomial can be expanded along CB-summands and elementary CB-components.
+Let